 Even though ORM is a compelling idea, several barriers make it challenging to manage operational risk: competing priorities, a lack of awareness, difficulty allocating resources, and an inability to perceive value in the operational risk framework.

-The unavailability of standardized risk assessment processes and measurement methodologies, as well as complex ORM programs, can also hinder organizations’ ability to manage operational risk.
+The lack of standardized risk assessment processes and measurement methodologies, as well as complex ORM programs, can also hinder organizations’ ability to manage operational risk.

-Nonetheless, by following these five best practices, enterprises can effectively manage operational risk and ensure business continuity:
+Nonetheless, by following these five best practices, enterprises can effectively manage operational risk initiatives and assure business continuity:

 Implement Risk Accountability

-Every employee must be held accountable for risk management, although the extent can vary.
-Enterprise-wide accountability helps incorporate risk-based thinking into day-to-day activities and promotes a beneficial risk-aware culture.
+Every employee must be held accountable for risk management, although the extent for each individual can vary.
+Enterprise-wide accountability helps incorporate integrated risk management elements into day-to-day activities and promotes a beneficial risk-aware culture.

 Champion ORM From the Top